Jacobo Borges: The return to painting (1971–1979)

 During the itinerant exhibition "De La pesca... al Espejo de aguas.
 1956-1986," the Staadtiche Kunsthalle in Berlin publishes the book "Jacobo Borges" in 1988, featuring a compilation of texts by Wieland Schmied, Dore Ashton, Carlos Fuentes, Julio Cortázar, Carter Ratcliff, Donald Kuspit, Marta Traba, Roberto Guevara, Edward Lucie-Smith, and Peter B. Schumann.
 Similarly, the Museum of Contemporary Art in Caracas publishes "De La pesca... al Espejo de aguas, 1956-1986," with texts by Carter Ratcliff and Marta Traba.

 The artist is included in the exhibition "Fifty years of collecting: an Anniversary Selection.
 Paintings from Modern Masters," organized by the Guggenheim Museum in New York.
 In the same year, Borges represents Venezuela at the XLII Venice Biennale, where he receives critical acclaim.
 He is also included in the itinerant exhibition "The Latin American Spirit; Art and Artist in the United States, 1920-1970," organized by the Bronx Museum of Arts, New York, which later travels to the El Paso Museum of Art, Texas; The San Diego Museum of Art, California; the Institute Puerto Rican Art & Culture, Chicago; and the Center for the Arts, Vero Beach, Florida.
 Additionally, he participates in the exhibition "Olympiad of Arts," held during the Seoul Olympic Games in South Korea.
 He has his second solo exhibition in Mexico at the Arvil Gallery; the series "Puertas" (Doors) stands out among the exhibited works.
-He is recognized with the Order of Francisco de Miranda, First Class, by the President of the Republic of Venezuela.
+He is recognized with the Order of Francisco de Miranda, First Class, by the president of the Republic of Venezuela.

-In 1989, he inaugurates "Berliner Bilder," an exhibition of works painted in West Berlin.
+In 1989, he inaugurated "Berliner Bilder", an exhibition of works painted in West Berlin.
 Presented at the Eva Poll Gallery, this is Borges's second solo exhibition in the former German capital.
 The gallery showcases internationally recognized artists such as Tadeus Maksin, Kantor, Petrick, Schametau, Rodique, Rafael Canogar, Peter Sorger, and the Equipo Crónica.
 After participating in the Frankfurt Fair 89, the Los Angeles Fair, and ARCO 89, he exhibits his works at the Fondo Regional de Las Artes in Marseille, France, and organizes a retrospective exhibition at the Art Museum of Florida International University, Miami.
 Later, the Knoxville Museum of Art, in its Works on Loan (AWOL) program, features one of his works.
-This program has presented works by Pieter Paul Rubens, Mary Cassatt, Pablo Picasso, Lucas Cranach, Leonardo Da Vinci, Matthias Stomer, Camille Pissarro, Andy Warhol, Michael Boyd, among others.
+This program has presented works by Pieter Paul Rubens, Mary Cassatt, Pablo Picasso, Lucas Cranach, Leonardo da Vinci, Matthias Stomer, Camille Pissarro, Andy Warhol, Michael Boyd, among others.
 He is included in the publication "Art Diary International 1989: The World’s Art Directory," directed by Giancarlo Politi Editore, Milan, Italy.